Thulium-Drake/ansible/vmware/README.md

 ### Optional variables:

  * target_snapshot_name:
-   o When creating snapshots: override the name of the snapshot o When reverting/deleting snapshots: the target snapshot to delete
+   * When creating snapshots: override the name of the snapshot
+   * When reverting/deleting snapshots: the target snapshot to delete